medivh13/warung-pintar/README.md

 > promo-service
 - this service will return the promos of the products

+# sequence diagram
+the flow explained in warung-pintar.png

 # For setup after cloning the repo:
 - cd warung-pintar
 - cd checkout-service, go mod tidy